orientechnologies/orientdb-docs/SQL-Functions.md

 SELECT both() FROM #13:33
 ```

-Get all the incoming and outgoing vertices connected with edges with label (class) "Friend" and "Brother":
+Get all the incoming and outgoing vertices connected by edges with label (class) "Friend" and "Brother":

 ```sql
 SELECT both('Friend','Brother') FROM V